Ecclesiastes Chapter Eleven

 Ecclesiastes 11:3 & 4

-If clouds are full of water, they pour rain on the earth.
-Whether a tree falls to the south or to the north, in the place where it falls, there it will lie.
-Whoever watches the wind will not plant; whoever looks at the clouds will not reap.
+If the clouds are full of rain, they empty themselves on the earth.
+Whether a tree falls toward the north or the south, the place where the tree falls is where it stays.
+He who keeps watching the wind will never sow; he who keeps looking at the clouds will never reap.

 Trusting God involves taking one step at a time starting from where you are at.
 Many people become paralyzed with the thought of what might be and waiting for the perfect conditions.
 Just as a farmer that waits for the perfect condition to plant will not have a crop, the same is true for a Christian that waits for the perfect time to start serving the Lord.